GuyTevet/CLoSD/README.md

 <details>
   <summary><b>Stand-alone Evaluation</b></summary>

-- Evaluate DiP fed by its on predictions (without the CLoSD framework):
+- Evaluate DiP fed by its own predictions (without the CLoSD framework):
-- To reproduce Table 2 and 3 (the DiP entry) in the paper.
+- To reproduce Tables 2 and 3 (the DiP entry) in the paper.

 ```
 python -m closd.diffusion_planner.eval.eval_humanml\